zeusgodyt/GitHub-File-Downloader-Chrome-Extension/README.md

 - UI Improvements: Enhance the user interface for a smoother experience.
 - Download Progress Status: Add a progress bar or notification to track file downloads.

-# 🚀 Stay tuned for more updates!
-If you have feature suggestions, feel free to contribute.
 ## 🚀 Contributing to GitHub File Downloader

 We welcome contributions to improve **GitHub File Downloader**! 🎉
 Follow these steps to contribute effectively.
 ---
 ## 🛠 How to Contribute
 ### 1️⃣ Fork the Repository
 - Click the **Fork** button on the top right of this repository.